 However, South Australian Energy Concession Holders will be able to access a higher subsidy, further assisting low-income households to access the Scheme.

-To claim the subsidy, an approved battery system needs to be installed by a System Provider who is qualified under the Scheme.
+To claim the subsidy (see subsidy terms), an approved battery system needs to be installed by a System Provider who is qualified under the Scheme.